madprops/blog/docs/jsondb.md

 ![](https://i.imgur.com/cSkCZCv.jpg)

-There are all plain json files.
+These are all plain json files.

 The engine files look like: